erwindon/SaltGUI/README.md

 ## Features
+- Simple setup without the need to add a database
 - Login via PAM or any other supported authentication by Salt
 - View minions and easily copy IPs
 - Run state.highstate for a particular minion or all